en_USEnglish

 4.1 XP values and basic principles

-Extreme Programming (XP) is an Agile development method focused on quality, communication and adaptability.
-XP's core values include simplicity, communication, feedback and courage.
+Extreme Programming (XP) is an Agile development method focused on quality, communication, and adaptability.
+XP's core values include simplicity, communication, feedback, and courage.
 Simplicity refers to the philosophy that software development should be kept simple and avoid unnecessary complexity.
-Communication is essential in XP, as it fosters collaboration and mutual understanding between team members.
-Feedback is also important, as it enables us to gather customer feedback and adapt accordingly.
-Finally, courage is a key XP value, as it encourages the team to take risks and innovate to achieve project goals.
+Communication is essential in XP because it fosters collaboration and mutual understanding among team members.
+Feedback is also important because it allows for customer feedback and adaptations.
+Finally, courage is a key XP value because it encourages the team to take risks and innovate to achieve project goals.

 4.2 Development practices in XP

 XP includes several development practices that support the core values.
-These include pair planning, where two developers work together to complete a task, promoting knowledge sharing and code quality.
-XP also encourages frequent unit testing, to detect errors quickly and maintain code quality.
-Another common XP practice is Refactoring (code optimization existing), which enables code quality and maintainability to be improved as development progresses.
-Using these and other practices, XP aims to improve software quality, reduce risk and enable rapid, regular delivery of functionality.
+These practices include pair planning, where two developers work together to complete a task, which promotes knowledge sharing and code quality.
+XP also encourages frequent unit testing, which helps detect errors quickly and maintain code quality.
+Another common practice in XP is "Refactoring" (optimizing existing code), which helps improve code quality and maintainability as development progresses.
+By using these and other practices, XP aims to improve the software qualityto reduce risk and enable fast, regular delivery of functionality.

-Quality assurance is a key component of XP, as it aims to ensure that the software developed meets customer expectations and quality standards.
-To ensure quality, XP uses practices such as automated testing, which enables software functionality to be verified regularly and reliably.
-XP also encourages continuous integration, which consists of regularly and automatically integrating code changes into a stable version of the software.
-This enables errors and potential conflicts to be detected quickly, and ensures that each version of the software is stable and functional.
-By adopting these quality assurance practices, XP aims to deliver high-quality software and satisfy customer needs.
+Quality assurance is a key component of XP, as it aims to ensure that the developed software meets customer expectations and quality standards.
+To ensure quality, XP uses practices such as automated testing, which allows for regular and reliable verification of software functionality.
+XP also encourages continuous integration, which involves regularly and automatically integrating code changes into a stable version of the software.
+This helps detect potential errors and conflicts early, as well as ensuring that each software release is stable and functional.
+By adopting these quality assurance practices, XP aims to deliver high-quality software and meet customer needs.

 5. Crystal